HyperionSTIC/Dell-Optimizer-Hotkeys-AHK-v2/README.md

   - Uncheck everything here
 - Settings Tab
   - Select `Allow Task to be run on demand`
+  - Select, if the task fails, restart every `1 minute`
+  - Select, Attempt to restart up to `3 times`
   - Uncheck everything else here
   - Select `Ok`